Piston ring problems

 Top 80 damaged piston ring

 The piston ring is necessary to seal the combustion chamber and to transfer heat from the piston to the cylinder walls.
-If the cylinder walls have had the honing marks worn down, the cylinder should be re-honed or replaced.
-At this time, it is cheaper to replace the cylinder.
+If the piston ring is replaced, it is a good idea to also rehone or replace the cylinder.
+If the cylinder wall has any scratches or gouges, it must be replaced.
+See Rebuilding a paramotor for more information on restoring a worn but otherwise serviceable cylinder.

 honing marks